grkblood13/m3u-builder/README.md

 m3uBuilder requires Node.js and will run on either Windows or Linux.
 Other distros will probably work as well but haven't been tested.

-By default m3uBuilder omits channels without valid EPG data.
-How, you can add these channels/groups back in params.js

 ## Linux Installation Instructions:

 1) Install Node.js